 Once you have established this baseline, it is easy to then audit your own organisation against these numbers.
-This should go beyond just an overall company audit to get a general baseline, you should also aim to do this for every department.
+If you live in a city or country where 30% of a demographic are present and you only have 7% of the same demographic in your company then something is wrong.
+But note, this should go beyond just an overall company audit to get a general baseline, you should also aim to do this for every department.
 Just because you have one race or gender heavily represented in your internal IT team, this doesn’t mean you are able to service that community if that same race is not represented in your customer service, or product development team.
 Once you have identified how each department compares, then it is easy to begin to identify which departments need a specific focus, and on which areas.
 This helps increase the success as most diversity programmes have not got a focus beyond “we want more women or minorities in the company”.
 By knowing exactly what you need and where, you can design specific programmes to get each department to where it needs to be.

 Tokenism is not diversity

 Now, having said that, let me make an additional comment here, not all diversity is good diversity.
 I worked with a leading global professional services firm earlier in my career and they used to win every single inclusion and / or diversity award going.
 Despite this, the company was one of the least diverse companies I have ever worked with.
 They had nearly 50% of their leaders as women, a very vocal LGBT community and one of the most ethnically and culturally diverse workforces in the world.
 On the surface, they were doing everything right, however, they had no new ideas because they were not truly diverse.
 When you went beyond the superficial outer characteristics of the individual, they all thought the same way.
 They may have been different ages and races and had different sexual preferences, but they all went to the same set of universities, studied the same subjects, were from the same socio-economic backgrounds and thought and acted in the exact same way on all issues.